Space-time nature of causality: Introduction

 Our proposed definition of causality, quantified by the quantity CaMI, is based on the physical notion that if $X$ causes effect in $Y$, then longer observations of the variable $Y$ (or alternatively higher resolution observations) than the one considered for $X$ can be used to predict the past of $X$.
 CaMI is calculated only by the probabilities of joint events, without the need of conditional events.
-This allows one to do a reduction in the dimensionality of the probability space used to quantify causality, resulting in a method that demands low computational power, and therefore allows for a quick assessment of causality.
-Then, we show that the topology of the probabilistic space determined by the shapes and forms of the partitions being generated by a dynamical process can also be used to quantify causality.
-As a consequence, it is possible to state the direction of causality only by inspecting the topology of points in the probabilistic space defined by the measured variables.
-A practical use of the topological features of these probabilistic spaces is the determination of localised regions, the causal bubbles, that define ranges for the variables that are responsible for most of the information transmitted between two systems, and that can be used to demonstrate that if there is a flow of information from the variable $X$ to $Y$, then it is also true that observations in $Y$ allows for the prediction of location of the past states of variable $X$.
+This allows one to do a reduction in the dimensionality of the probability space used to quantify causality, resulting in a method that demands low computational power, and therefore allows for a quick assessment of causality. {{To illustrate why this is of any interest, notice that when calculating TE one needs to calculate conditional probabilities.
+However, conditional probabilities require the calculation of joint probabilities.
+CaMI only considers joint probabilities, sparing one from the need to further calculate conditional probabilities, but nevertheless a quantity that trivially provides the directionality index, the net transfer entropy between two systems.
+Thus, permitting the study of causality with less computational resources.}} Then, we show that the topology of the probabilistic space {{of joint probabilities}} determined by the shapes and forms of the partitions being generated by a dynamical process can also be used to {{not only visualize the spatio-temporal character of causality but also quantify causality, through the here defined CaMI.
+The emergence of the spatio-temporal nature of causality can be cumbersome or impossible to obtain with the usual higher-dimensional space of conditional probabilities, from which TE is calculated.
+A direct application of the topological properties of the joint probabilistic space is that it is not only possible to state about the direction of information between the measured variables but also to determine regions, the here called causal bubbles, that define ranges for the variables that are responsible for most of the information transmitted between two systems.
+The topology of this space can also be used to demonstrate that if there is a flow of information from the variable $X$ to $Y$, then it is also true that observations in Y allows for an accurate prediction of location of the past dynamical states of variable $X$.
 As we shall see, there are preferential places and preferential times to measure the information being transmitted.
+Another advantage of our approach is that our detection of causality is oriented to treat experimental systems, since our probabilistic space is based on partitions, which can be constructed {{based on the available}} experimental resolution of the data, {{or on the sampling rate of the measurements, allowing one to work with longer or short time-series.
+The usual causal analysis based on the value of TE calculated over equal-sized cells or from probabilities estimated by kernels would only provide a scalar number, with no information about the dynamics behind the process or the topology of the probabilistic space.}}